Nursing Home Neglect / Abuse

 In order to win a negligence lawsuit and recover damages for your loved one’s nursing home abuse or neglect claim in Denver, your attorney must first prove a negligence claim by a preponderance of the evidence.
 A preponderance of the evidence is a burden of proof at trial that your attorney must establish, which is satisfied if the evidence slightly weighs more in your favor than it does not.
 Additionally, your lawyer will have to show that the nursing home owed your loved one or family member a duty, this duty was breached, and as a proximate and actual cause of the breach, your loved one or family member was injured.

-Damages for Nursing Home Abuse
+Colorado Resources for Nursing Home Abuse

 Law Office of Jennifer L. Donaldson | Nursing Home Neglect Attorney in Denver